SethSmigelski/microdata-to-json-ld-converter/README.md

 ## Changelog

+### 1.8.1
+* **Fixed:** Resolved an issue where JSON-LD schema could break or compress incorrectly when saving posts containing special characters or double quotes.

 ### 1.8
 * **New:** Added dynamic CollectionPage and ItemList JSON-LD schema generation for Category and Tag archive pages.
 * **New:** Added WebSite JSON-LD schema (including Sitelinks Search Box) for the front page/blog index.
 * **New:** Introduced the mdtj_output_website_schema filter to safely disable the homepage schema generation if using a custom implementation.
 * **Tweak:** Expanded the inline microdata removal tool to actively sweep and clean archive and home pages.

 ### 1.7.1
 * **FIX:** Improved HTML cleanup by removing <link> tags that contain itemprop attributes when "Remove Inline Microdata" is enabled.
 * **FIX:** Updated regex to include 'itemid' for removal, producing cleaner HTML and satisfying W3C validation requirements

 ### 1.7
 **ENHANCEMENT:** Expanded content attribute support to all HTML tags.
 Machine-readable data (e.g., content="2025-11-30") now correctly takes precedence over human-readable text on <span> and <div> elements.